skrajeshwari/AI_StockAnalysisApplication/README.md

-# stocks-project
+# Stock insights application

-This is a repository for Stock Prices Insights project.
+This is a repository for the Stock Prices Insights project.
+In this project, we are:

+-> loading the data from pickle files(constituent_stock_prices.pkl, constituent_stock_fundamentals.pkl).
+-> storing the data in a SQLite database (Tables: stock_prices, income_statement, balancesheet_statement, cashflow_statement).
+-> using LLMs to create chains for querying insights from this database.

 ## Steps to Follow